-It is important to support fellow students in their work by attending all onsite practica and watching recordings of offsite practica.
+It is important to support fellow students in their work by attending all practica.
 It is a wonderful opportunity to learn from each other.

 Cantorial faculty will submit written comments and evaluations of each practicum.
-These will be shared with you when you meet with the Dean of the Cantorial Program.
+These will be shared with you when you meet with the Dean of Cantorial Studies.
 Students will be evaluated, in part, upon their ability to engage their audience in singing with them at their practicum presentation.